timothepearce/synda/README.md

 > [!NOTE]
 > PR are more than welcome.
 Check the roadmap if you want to contribute or create discussion to submit a use-case.

-Nebula is a package that allows you to create synthetic data generation pipelines.
+Synda (*synthetic data*) is a package that allows you to create synthetic data generation pipelines.
 It is opinionated and fast by design, with plans to become highly configurable in the future.